vztpv/ParadoxGameParser/README.md

 left: LEFT
 right: RIGHT

+# Notices!
+val  :  it is just itemtype, its name is empty("")! var = val : it is just itemtype, its name is var, value is val. var = { } : it is just usertype, its name is var.
+{    } : it is just usertype, its name is empty("")!

 # check - ClauText is language(?)( which is based on my ParadoxGameParser, and has more functions? ).
 https://github.com/vztpv/ClauText